AngleProtocol/merkl-docs/distribute-with-merkl/create-your-campaign-from-a-multisig-or-gnosis-safe.md

 ---
-description: Guide to deploy a Merkl Campaign from a multisig or Gnosis Safe
+description: Guide to create a Merkl Campaign from a multisig or Gnosis Safe
 ---

-# Deploy a campaign from a multisig or Gnosis Safe
+# Create a campaign from a multisig or Gnosis Safe

 The recommended method for distributing rewards with Merkl using a multisig is through the Gnosis Safe Transaction Builder.